xLSX285/EnterpriseG/README.md

 ## RemoveApps

-- `True`: All specified inbox apps will be removed from the mounted image
+- `True`: All specified inbox apps will be removed from the image
 - `False`: Inbox apps wont be removed `Default`

 ## RemovePackages

-- `True`: All specified packages will be removed from the mounted image
+- `True`: All specified packages will be removed from the image
 - `False`: Packages wont be removed `Default`

 ## DisableFeatures

-- `True`: All specified features will be disabled from the mounted image
+- `True`: All specified features will be disabled from the image
 - `False`: Features wont be disabled `Default`

 ## ProvisionedPackagesToRemove